mundabenj/col/README.md

+Please create conf.php from conf.sample.php and configure it.
+    - Add your database credentials
+    - Add your email credenttials

-To create migrations, go to
+Run migrations, go to
     - cd database
-- run php migrations.php
+    - php migrations.php //To create the DB structure